Save scheduled tasks locally, so your robot can update them just like it does skills

 What This Does

-This share card fixes that by saving a local copy of every scheduled task as a .md file in your workspace.
-Even better, it keeps the task files dead simple (“thin wrappers”) by putting all the real procedure logic in your skill files — the same skill files you already know how to edit from the course.
-The task just says when to run and which skill to use.
+This share card sets up two things: local copies of every scheduled task as .md files in your workspace (so you can see them alongside your skills), and a thin wrapper pattern that keeps all real procedure logic in your skill files — the same skill files you already know how to edit.
+The server-side task prompt just says when to run and which skill to read.
+Your robot can now bootstrap this entire setup for you automatically.

 Human Notes

 What you need to know to set this up.
-Your robot assistant will do the heavy lifting — your job is to give it the right inputs and review the results.
+Your robot assistant will do the heavy lifting — your job is to review the results.

 Prerequisites